The Silent Force (TV series)

 The Silent Force is a 1970–1971 United States police drama television series about three United States Government undercover agents who fight organized crime starring Ed Nelson, Percy Rodriguez, and Lynda Day.
 It aired from September 21, 1970, to January 11, 1971.
+Unusually for a program of this type, it had only a thirty-minute run-time (including commercials) per episode.